ClassicLarry/ProboEngine/README.md

 # ProboEngine

-The attached C# ProBoEngine project is structured in the following manner.
+The attached version of ProboEngine is a Visual Studio C# Windows Desktop Console App (.Net Framework) meant to be ran locally.
+An exported version of the complete project is attached and all of the individual classes have been uploaded as well.
+It is necessary to download math.numerics from a nuget package manager in order to run the matrix computations.
+The project files are structured in the following manner.

 "Program" is the initial class where the user input (requested units and upgrades) are specified.